-The Panamanian government has created several laws that enable foreigners to obtain legal Panama passports and residency.
-Most of these laws have been created to promote foreign investment in the country which benefits the local environment or local economy of the Republic of Panama.
+The Panamanian government has created several laws that enable foreigners to obtain legal Panamanian passports and residency.
+These laws have been created to promote foreign investment in the country which benefits the local environment or local economy of the Republic of Panama.

-Below we have listed several immigration programs which offer permanent residency leading to passports, as well as several that are designed as work visas only.
-Also there are two different opportunities for an immediate passport.
+Below we have listed several immigration programs that offer permanent residency leading to passports, as well as several visa programs that are designed as work visas only.